Home > Moving > City Guides > Best Neighborhoods in Nashville for Families

 • Crime Rate: Safer than 82% of Tennessee cities

-Families seeking a quieter, more suburban lifestyle will enjoy living in Green Hills!
-This neighborhood is considered one of the most desirable areas to live in Nashville, as it’s home to trendy eateries, shopping hot spots, and good schools like Julia Green Elementary, JT Moore Middle School, and Lipscomb University.
-In addition to its beautiful, tree-lined streets, this Nashville neighborhood offers everything from affordable townhomes and cozy bungalows to large Colonial and Tudor-style homes.
+Families seeking a quieter, suburban lifestyle in Nahsville will enjoy living in the safe, affordable neighborhood of Green Hills!
+This family-friendly area is home to trendy eateries and shopping hot spots.
+Plus, there are fantastic Nashville Public Schools nearby like Julia Green Elementary, JT Moore Middle School, or Hillsboro High School—while college students looking to stay close to home can attend Lipscomb University.
+In addition to its beautiful, tree-lined streets, this Nashville neighborhood offers everything from affordable townhomes and cozy Bungalows to large Colonial and Tudor-style homes.

 Things to Do in Green Hills

-Spend the day shopping at The Mall at Green Hills in popular stores like American Eagle, Nordstrom, and The North Face.
-See where country artists like LeAnn Rimes and Maren Morris have performed or attend open mic night to listen to up-and-coming talent at the legendary Bluebird Cafe.
-Find new books in genres ranging from commercial fiction to local interest books at Parnassus Books.
-Become a member at the Green Hills Family YMCA, where you can take a fitness class or sign the kids up for swim lessons.
-Enjoy New York deli sandwiches like the Corned Beef Sandwich at Noshville.
-Stop in for brunch at Green Hills Grille, where you can try Steak & Eggs or the Benedict Florentine while sipping on a Bellini.
-Savor Greek delicacies like Gyros or Mousaka at Greek Cafe.
-Or head to Etc. for date night and try entrees like Grilled Pork Loin or Filet Bruschetta.
+Spend the day shopping in Nashville at popular stores like Fabletics, Marc Jacobs, or Nordstrom at The Mall at Green Hills.
+See where country artists like LeAnn Rimes and Maren Morris have performed, or attend open mic night to listen to up-and-coming talent at the legendary Bluebird Cafe.
+Find new books in genres ranging from fiction to local interest books at Parnassus Books.
+Attend the Green Hills Park Festival, or play with the kids on the playground at Green Hills Park.
+Enjoy New York deli sandwiches like the Monte Cristo, Corned Beef Sandwich, or Tennessee Club Sandwich at Noshville.
+For dinner, try the Sweet Potato Salad, Salmon BLT, or Lemon Artichoke Chicken when dining at Green Hills Grille.
+Devour Fried Pickles, a Philly Cheese Steak, or a Smash Burger at Crow’s Nest.
+Or for date night, try entrees like Grilled Pork Ribeye, Cornmeal Catfish, or Baked Feta at Etc.

 Moving to Nashville?
-Extra Space Storage has convenient self storage facilities located throughout Music City, so we can help make your move easier.
-Find cheap Nashville storage near you!
+Extra Space Storage has convenient self storage facilities throughout Music City that can help make your move easier.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes